Skip to Content

 Once the informal complaint process is finalized, you will receive your notice to file a formal complaint.
 At that point, you only have 15 days in which to file the “Formal” complaint.
 The Agency will then provide notice as to which complaints, if any, it will accept for investigation.
 There are times the Agency makes incorrect decisions at this stage.
 Depending on the circumstances, you may have a right to appeal that decision to the Office of Federal Operations at the Equal Employment Opportunity Commission.

 If there are claims that are accepted, those claims will be investigated.
-The investigation process is critical and it is imperative to answer questions precisely and to provide pertinent information to the investigator.
+The investigation process is critical, and it is imperative to answer questions precisely and to provide pertinent information to the investigator.
 This can include documents.
 Once the investigation is completed, you will have an option to seek a hearing with an EEOC Administrative Judge or ask for a Final Agency Decision.

 Hearing or Final Agency Decision

-If you opt for a hearing, you can expect to be ordered to address preliminary matters with the Administrative Judge assigned to your matter; to be served with Agency motions; and to be served with the Agency’s demands for information.
+If you opt for a hearing, you can expect to be ordered to address preliminary matters with the Administrative Judge assigned to your situation; to be served with Agency motions; and to be served with the Agency’s demands for information.
 The hearing process is tricky and burdensome.
 It is important to have an experienced attorney representing you through this process.

 For those who decide to forgo a hearing, the Agency will issue a Final Agency Decision (“FAD”) of your claim(s).
 It is rare that an Agency will conclude that discrimination and/or retaliation has occurred.
 For that reason, in order to preserve their rights, complainants must take the next step of filing an action in federal court, within 90 days of the receipt of the FAD.

 We represent employees when they are the subject of an investigation.
-Federal employees have an obligation to cooperate in an investigation but when that employee is confronted with potential criminal exposure, it is important that the employee understands their rights.
-For that reason, if you are the subject of an investigation, having a representation is the prudent option.
+Federal employees have an obligation to cooperate in an investigation, but when that employee is confronted with potential criminal exposure, it is important that the employee understands their rights.
+For that reason, if you are the subject of an investigation, having representation is the prudent option.

 Ethics Regulations (5 CFR Part 2635)

 Federal employees are required to comply with a host of ethics regulations.
-From time to time, employees may encounter a situation where they are investigated for, allegedly, not complying with their ethical obligations.
+From time to time, employees may encounter a situation where they are investigated for allegedly not complying with their ethical obligations.

 We can represent you through the investigation.
 During representation, we provide you candid advice as to any vulnerability you may have; we will assist you in preparing written or oral responses; and we can represent you should the agency choose to propose an Adverse Action.